Charles Tapper

-Charles Orville Tapper, Jr. (born May 7, 1993) is a former American football defensive end in the National Football League (NFL) for the Dallas Cowboys and New York Jets.
-He played college football at Oklahoma.
+Charles Orville Tapper, Jr. (born May 7, 1993) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys and New York Jets.
+He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Tapper attended public schools in Baltimore, Maryland where his mother Rhonda Tapper worked as a school principal.
 Tapper's father died when he was 4 and he was raised by his mom.
 Rhonda Tapper later adopted two other boys for whom Charles served as a role model, flying them to Oklahoma to watch him play college football.

 He enrolled at Baltimore City College, where he focused on basketball, before starting to play football as a junior, only after his mother asked him to join the team or get a job.
 He was a two-way player as a senior, finishing with 100 tackles and five sacks on defense, while also making 10 receptions for 200 yards and five touchdowns at tight end.